 Shindagin Hollow State Forest

-Shindagin Hollow State Forest (Tompkins #3) covers 5,266 acres of land in the towns of Caroline in southern Tompkins County and Candor in northern Tioga County.
-Its large size and good access from public roads make this a great forest to enjoy activities such as mountain biking, hunting, hiking, snowmobiling, cross-country skiing, bird watching, nature viewing, picnicking and camping.
+Shindagin Hollow State Forest covers 5,266 acres of land in the towns of Caroline in southern Tompkins County and Candor in northern Tioga County.
+Its large size and good access from public roads make this a great forest to enjoy activities such as: mountain biking, hunting, hiking, snowmobiling, bird watching, nature viewing, and primitive camping.

 The Shindagin Hollow State Forest is located on the Allegheny Plateau, which is made of sedimentary bedrock that formed some 350 million years ago when the region was covered by an ancient saltwater sea.
 Geologists believe that the plateau was created during a collision of the North American and African continents some 250 to 330 million years ago.
 The collision lifted the bedrock, which has since been shaped by continual weathering and the advance and retreat of continental ice sheets (glaciers).
 The glaciers created the 'U' shaped valleys of the region and the Finger Lakes.
 The last glacier left New York State about 10,000 years ago.